Snapshot 1 — payout approval

 Some failures are not solved by chain data alone.
 Service-side records, support workflows, or destination-owner confirmation may still be required.

 The strongest commercial path is usually not a giant rollout.
-It is a defined workflow, a reviewable decision layer, and a clear next step after teams review real records, policy examples, and trust boundaries.
+It is one defined finance workflow, a reviewable control layer, and a clear next step after teams review real records, policy examples, and trust boundaries.

 Best for one workflow, one operational pain point, and one success criterion.
 Good for a fast review.